xtivia/style-dictionary-watcher/README.md

 **Note:** The included example has a buildPath outside of this directory.
 It assumes that there's a directory named _design-token-example_ with a subdirectory named _design-tokens_.

 ## 🚀 About Me
-I'm a UX designer and UI developer at Xtivia inc. I do my best to help make the internet shiny and easy to use for everyone!
+I'm Lawrence, a UX designer and UI developer at Xtivia inc. I do my best to help make the internet shiny and easy to use for everyone!